mk12/blog/posts/chasing-the-infinite.md

 I've put question marks before the decimal points because I only care about the fractional part.
 Now, this list is supposed to be complete -- every real number needs to be on it somewhere.
 But consider the real number $y=0.e_1e_2e_3e_4\dots$, where $e_1\ne d_{11}$, $e_2\ne d_{22}$, $e_3\ne d_{33}$, and so on.
 This still leaves us with eight symbols to choose from for each digit of $y$.
 Since the first digits differ, $y\ne x_0$.
 Similarly, $y\ne x_1$, because the second digits differ.
 Generalizing this to all the $x$ values, we realize that $y$ is not on the list.
 But $y$ is a real number!
 This is a contradiction, therefore our initial assumption was wrong: it is impossible to construct this list.
 In reality, $\lvert\mathbb{R}\rvert\ne\aleph_0$, so the set of real numbers is uncountably infinite.

-The _continuum hypothesis_ states that $\lvert\mathbb{R}\rvert=\aleph_1$, which means that there is no intermediate infinity between the cardinalities of the naturals and the reals.
+The <dfn>continuum hypothesis</dfn> states that $\lvert\mathbb{R}\rvert=\aleph_1$, which means that there is no intermediate infinity between the cardinalities of the naturals and the reals.
 This has never been proven or disproven.
 In fact, it's impossible to do either in ZFC,[^3] the standard axiomatic set theory used today.
 You can assume that it's true or that it's false, and the theory remains consistent, assuming ZFC is consistent in the first place (also unprovable).
 There is no consensus on what all this actually means.
 Does the question become meaningless just because it can't be decided by our current axiomatic framework?
 We are once again getting into philosophical territory.

 # Higher dimensions